Review of Silver Moon deck 4 (Restaurants-Cabins)

 Infirmary/Medical Center (located on Deck 3) is the ship’s hospital operated by resident doctors and nurses on 24-hour duty.
 Payments are made by the boarding pass (treatments are equivalent to a private doctor’s visit).
 General health insurance policies do not apply, so buying cruise health insurance is recommended.

 "Atlantide" (steakhouse restaurant, bar & seafood grill) is starboard-located, reservations-only dining venue with a menu featuring designer seafood dishes, gourmet fish specialties (such as royal crab, blue lobster, red snapper) and prime steaks.
 Food is price-inclusive, as well as all beverages (wines, spirits, bottled water, specialty coffees, juices, soft drinks).
 At extra cost are available select alcohol (champagnes, spirits) and premium wines (a la carte menu pricing).

 “Indochine” (portside) is the ship’s open-seating dining room restaurant with its own full-service bar.
-The multi-course gourmet dinner features mostly Asian fusion and also Mediterranean themed meals, plus an always available standard menu and a daily specials list.
+The multi-course gourmet dinner features mostly Asian fusion and also Mediterranean-themed meals, plus an always available standard menu and a daily specials list.
 All meals (Breakfast, Lunch, Dinner) are waiter-served and a la carte.
 Dinner reservations are not required (anytime dining between 7-9:30 pm).
-Some of the dinner menu items are influenced by the Silver Moon itinerary route (ports of call and destination).
+Some of the dinner menu items are influenced by the current cruise itinerary (ports of call and destination).

 "Kabuki" is an Asian (Japanese-cuisine) specialty restaurant (at surcharge US$40 PP).
 Dinner reservations are required.
 Teppanyaki food (prepared on iron griddles) is offered only in the evenings.
 During the day, Kabuki offers a-la-carte menu with sushi, sashimi and other raw seafood dishes.